v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

 In this challenge we will utilize FHIR data for analytics.
 The lesson will be broken into two sections: Data Analysis & Statistical Modeling, and Data Visualization.

 ## Context
-Sunrise Healthcare is working to increase Flu vaccination rates in their healthcare regions.
+Contoso Healthcare is working to increase Flu vaccination rates in their healthcare regions.
 To develop programs to address the vaccination rates, the health system needs to understand what factors influence the Flu vaccination rate for a given geographic region.
 In this challenge you will explore the effect of gender and age on patients' recieving the Flu shot or not and visually explore regional vaccination rates.

 ## 1. Data Analysis and Statistical Modeling: Does gender or age have an effect on completion of a Flu shot?
 ### Learning Objectives